Rotterdam, New York: History

 The Mabee House, at the Mabee Farm Historic Site, the oldest surviving house in the Mohawk Valley, was added to the National Register of Historic Places May 22, 1978.
 It is a property of the Schenectady County Historical Society, being donated by a last descendant in his particular line, Mr. George Eugene Franchere, on January 29, 1993, the 287th anniversary of the original deed.
 It is currently being operated as a living history museum, conducts school programs, and events for the public.

-Rotterdam has historically been a good town for baseball.
-For many years they brought up teams that would do well in the little league tournaments and Babe Ruth tournaments.
-They would even have one team go on to win a national championship in the latter.
+Rotterdam has a long history with baseball.
+For many years, they produced teams that would do well in the little league tournaments and Babe Ruth tournaments.
+One of those teams would go on to win a national championship in the latter.

 In August 1977, the all star team Carman little league (one of the little league organizations within the town, now referred to as RC little league) would go on to qualify for the little league World Series in Williamsport, Pennsylvania.
 They would go on to finish 4th.

 3 years later in 1980, the same boys from that Carman team, along with a few mixed in from Rotterdam little league (the other little league organization in the town at the time) would become Babe Ruth World Series champions.
 They clawed their way out of the losers bracket to defeat Hawaii in 2 games in one day for the title.
 The tournament took place in Williston, North Dakota.

 Years later in 2014, a team from the Rotterdam Babe Ruth League went on to go to the semifinals in the Mid-Atlantic Regional Baseball Tournament.
 Rotterdam is also the home of a large Net Zero housing complex.